As the April 15 IRS filing deadline approaches, cyber criminals have found more ways to cash in on your employees’ personal data for profit.

 The ensuing costs and repercussions for businesses and individuals alike can be devastating.
 Businesses must respond to the data breach by hiring a privacy attorney, notifying affected employees and complying with state requirements based on where their employees reside.
 Individuals will have to iron out the details with the IRS, which could take several years to unravel.

-Here are 8 Best Practices to help your business and your employees prevent W-2 phishing and other tax fraud:
+Here are 8 Best Practices to help your business and your employees prevent BEC scams and W-2 phishing:

 - Instituting multi-step verification.
 The FBI urges businesses to adopt a two-step or dual-factor authentication process for financial and sensitive employee data requests.
 This could mean requiring two separate email requests or an email followed by a live phone call before W-2s are sent out.